w3f/polkadot-wiki/docs/maintain-guides-society.md

 Third, there will have a membership challenge for every `7` days on Kusama.
 So one of the members will be randomly selected as a defender.
 Then, other members can vote whether this defender should stay in society.
 A simple majority wins the vote will determine the outcome of the member.
 You can take a look at [here](https://polkascan.io/pre/kusama/transaction/0x948d3a4378914341dc7af9220a4c73acb2b3f72a70f14ee8089799da16d94c17) and search for "Existing Members (Challenges)" keyword.
-Besides that, you can earn an extra KSM by helping a user to apply for the membership by requesting a tip.
+Besides that, you can earn extra KSM by helping a user apply for the membership and requesting a tip.
 This is useful when a user does not have enough balance to deposit a reserve.
-And the tip will be given when a user successfully joins the society.
+The tip will be given when a user successfully joins the society.

 ```bash
 Note: